How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Data Description and Definition of Key Variables

 \textbf{Number of children:} It is the total number of people who identify as children of a the head of household.
 This variable is denoted by $N_c$.

-\textbf{Within household average years of education:} It is the average education of children between 25 and 40 years for a given household.
-It serves as a metric for accessing the average quality of children within the household.
-A related variable is the \textbf{Within household total years of education}, which is the simple sum of children's years of education.
+\textbf{Within-household average years of educational attainment of children:} Is the average education of children between 25 and 40 years for a given household.
+It serves as a metric for accessing the average quality of children within the household, and is used as proxy for educational resources available.
+A related variable is the \textbf{Within-household total years of educational attainment of children}, which is the simple sum of children's years of education.
 It is used as a proxy for the household's total investment in education.
-The within household total and average years of education of children are denoted by $q_T$ and $\Bar{q}$ respectively.
+The within-household total and average years of educational attainment of children are denoted by $q_T$ and $\Bar{q}$ respectively.